healyyyyyy/Live-Crypto-Dash/README.md

 This is a personal project I took on to help me understand and pivot towards data engineering, from a data analysis background.

 Learning objectives:

--Writing scripts
+- Writing scripts
--Understanding ETL v/s ELT
+- Understanding ETL v/s ELT
--Deploying a dashboard
+- Deploying a dashboard
--Interact with cloubd based tools
+- Interact with cloubd based tools
--Hands-on approach to data freshness, duplication, and structure
+- Hands-on approach to data freshness, duplication, and structure

 ---